cincospenguinos/We-reGoingHomePrototype/notes/PROTO-0.4.md

 # PROTO-0.4.md

 **Question:** How does modifying the puzzle so that color determines movement change the dungeon design?
-**Question:** How can we effectively communicate how to play to the player, using separate perspectives?
+**Question:** How can we effectively communicate how to play to the player, using separate perspectives or methods?

 ## Decisions